yojoots/libbitcoin-system-wiki/Regression-Fallacy.md

 One of many problems with empirical economics is that new observations can invalidate previous conclusions.
 Bitcoin has done so to this theorem.
 It can clearly be observed that Satoshi [intended to create a money](https://bitcoin.org/bitcoin.pdf), for its first use as money.

 The idea is a reasonable empirical theory on the evolution of the concept of money, but invalid as a rational theorem to distinguish money from non-money.
-Money is a good distinguished by certain behaviors expressed by people.
+Money is distinguished by certain behaviors expressed by people.
 Concluding that something is a money consists of observing those behaviors, a strictly empirical method.